-Different areas of Italy have their own variations of the Blackbird Legend.
-But the most common version is it that during these coldest days a beautiful white bird and her white chicks took refuge in a chimney to protect them from the cold.
+Different regions of Italy have their own versions of the legend.
+The most common version is it that during these cold days a beautiful white bird and her white chicks took refuge in a chimney to protect them from the cold.
 On February 1, they came out all gray because of the soot.
-According to this legend, from that moment on, all female blackbirds and their chicks became gray, and the males black.
+According to the legend, from that moment onwards, all female blackbirds and their chicks became gray, and the males remained black.

-The Days of the Blackbird are also used as a method to predict the weather, much like Groundhog Day.
-It is generally believed that if these three days are especially cold, we’ll have a nice spring.
-But if they are warm, the arrival of spring will be late.
+Much like Groundhog Day, the Days of the Blackbird are also used as a method to predict the weather.
+It is generally believed that if these three days are particularly cold, spring will be early and pleasant.
+Conversely, if they are warm days, the rest of spring will be cold.

-And now just for fun, watch the following Italian tale about the Days of the Blackbird.
-Put some food out for the birds, grab yourself a hot drink, snuggle up under a blanket, and enjoy this little video.
-Don’t worry, I managed to find an English version!
+Now, just for fun, watch the following video of the Days of the Blackbird.
+Put out some food for the birds, make yourself a hot drink, snuggle up under a blanket, and enjoy this short story.
+Don’t worry — I found an English version!

 📷 Image credits: blackbird